noshitsecurity/triassic.github.io/spoilers5.md

 <hr />

 I'd start with that stegosaur, the one that is walking.
 Then checkout the EXIF, let that do the talking.<br /><br />
-Now Finally dig, cuz Recon is gold.
+Now Final you dig, cuz Recon is gold.
 Respect the detective; be weary of trolls.<br /><br />
 If you are still struggling, git this, you're a goof.
 Remember the hubub, and privacy *poof*<br /><br />
 Use the old walkthrough to grow a new leg.
 Then kick some triassic the #architect's way.<br /><br />